chFlorian/SwiftUICentered/README.md

 ## Installation

-To install this package, import `url here` in SPM.
+To install this package, import `https://github.com/chFlorian/SwiftUICentered` in SPM.

 ## Usage example